 If you have a trove of online photos, you can take reverse image searches to the next level and use a service that monitors the use of your photographs online.
 Pixsy is one of the few services that offers a free plan, with up to 500 images monitored.
 To sign up for a Pixsy account, you’ll have to request an invite.

 In addition to monitoring, when Pixsy finds a copy of your photo being used without permission, they can work on your behalf to recoup your costs without an upfront fee.
-They will, however, charge a service fee if they’re successful.
-According to an early review of Pixsy on Fstoppers, that fee is 50 percent of the amount they are able to secure.
+They will, however, charge a service fee of up to 50 percent of what they secure if they’re successful.

 How to Deter People From Stealing Your Images